 Blast Theory’s first project was made over the summer of 1991 by Matt Adams, Lorraine Hall, Niki Jewett, Will Kittow and Ju Row Farr, and was indicative of what was to come.
-Gunmen was a thematically daring work inspired by current affairs: the title was appropriated from a newspaper headline story that described the shooting of three people by the IRA in a shop situated within a Republican area.
-Gunmen launched the company’s career trajectory through the challenging political issues of terrorism, nationalism, and violence.
+Gunmen was a thematically daring work inspired by current affairs: the title was appropriated from a newspaper headline story that described the shooting of three people by the Irish Republican Army (IRA) in a shop situated within a Republican area.
+Gunmen launched the company’s career trajectory through the challenging political issues of terrorism, nationalism, religion and violence.
 This difficult-to-classify piece integrated live performance with audience participation, live wireless video projections, an installation, live DJs and a bar run by the artists.
 Despite a lack of means, the artists embraced technology by integrating a live video feed in the performance.
 The work was structured around a re-enactment of the shooting, and took the form of a promenade performance.
 This entailed audience immersion as, inevitably, audiences became implicated in the happenings.
 Wishing to test the boundaries between performers and audiences even further, the artists handed a paintball gun to an audience member, inviting him/her to fire up to three shots at two performers who were in their underwear.
-By placing a gun in the hands of an audience member, Blast Theory confronted its audiences with a challenging dilemma: they could either accept the offer to participate and engage in the performance through committing an act of violence on the vulnerable, semi-naked performers or decline it, making the ethical choice of resisting the act of violence proposed to them, but potentially stalling the work’s development.
+By placing a gun in the hands of an audience member, Blast Theory confronted its audiences with a challenging dilemma: they could either accept the offer to participate and engage in the performance through committing an act of violence on the vulnerable, semi-naked performers, or decline it, making the ethical choice of resisting the act of violence proposed to them, but potentially stalling the work’s development.
 That difficult choice indicated the way that participation would develop in Blast Theory’s works, where it would always be bound up with challenging ethical and moral choices, and loaded with responsibility.
-It confronted audiences with questions that, whatever their choice in that particular moment, were likely to linger in their mind and continue to trouble them long after they had left the performance space.
-Gunmen was presented at the Union Chapel in London, the Sheffield Independent Film and Bournemouth Polytechnic environments that demonstrate Blast Theory’s non-conventional venue choices, as well as their early engagement with the creative industries (film) and educational sector.
-Other promenade pieces that followed were: Chemical Wedding (1992), a piece commissioned by the ICA to deal with the subject of HIV/AIDS and Stampede (1994), which explored questions of crowd behaviour and rioting, asking what could induce people to take to the streets.
+It confronted audiences with questions that, whatever their choice in that particular moment, were likely to linger in their minds and continue to trouble them long after they had left the performance space.
+Gunmen was presented at the Union Chapel in London, the Sheffield Independent Film Festival and Bournemouth Polytechnic, environments that demonstrate Blast Theory’s non-conventional venue choices, as well as their early engagement with the creative industries (film) and educational sector.
+Other promenade pieces that followed were: Chemical Wedding (1992), a piece commissioned by the Institute of Contemporary Arts (ICA) to deal with the subject of HIV/AIDS, and Stampede (1994), which explored questions of crowd behaviour and rioting, asking what could induce people to take to the streets.

 Kidnap (1998)